feilchenfeldt/Evolutionary_Genomics_Tutorial/PopulationGenomicsTelmatherina.md

 The study system is the adaptive radiation of Sailfin Silversides from the Malili Lakes System in Sulawesi.
-Here are some slides by Els De Keyzer that introduce the study system.
+Here are some slides by Els De Keyzer that introduce the study system: [Silversides_introduction](Resources/Silversides_introduction.pdf)

 ### Biological questions